metomi/rose/sphinx/api/configuration/suite.rst

 -------------------

-The configuration and functionality of a suite will usually be covered by the use of `cylc`_.
-In which case, most of the suite configuration will live in the cylc ``suite.rc`` file.
+The configuration and functionality of a suite will usually be covered by the use of `Cylc`_.
+In which case, most of the suite configuration will live in the Cylc ``suite.rc`` file.
 Otherwise, a suite is just a directory of files.

 A suite directory may contain the following: